November 20, 2024

 Skeuomorphism

 Skeuomorphic designs imitate their real-life counterparts in order to express their functionalities.
 A technique normally associated with UI/UX design, it makes objects on an interface feel more familiar and, in turn, easier to understand.
 For example, the notes app looks like a notepad.
-This graphic design style can be traced back to the 1890s, where it was applied to material objects.
-Skeuomorphism then saw two major digital shifts: in the 1980s after the advent of computers and in the mid-2000s when Apple introduced the first iPhone.
 The style plays with light, shadows, and dimensions to make objects appear three-dimensional.

 Key characteristics: